 The project was part of the Robert Wood Johnson Foundation (RWJF) Ladders in Nursing Careers Program national program.

-Key Results: The Minnesota Hospital and Healthcare Partnership evaluated Minnesota Project L.I.N.C. in 1996 and found that it accomplished the following:
+The Minnesota Hospital and Healthcare Partnership evaluated Minnesota Project L.I.N.C. in 1996 and found that it accomplished the following:

 - Enrolled 100 students; only 6 dropped out before the project ended in June 1997.